cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ---
-title: Make a Checkers' Blockchain
+title: Make a Checkers Blockchain
 order: 4
 description: Create the object that stores a game
 tag: deep-dive
 ---

-# Make a Checkers' Blockchain
+# Make a Checkers Blockchain

 <HighlightBox type="prereq">

 In the [Starport introduction section](./03-starport.md), you learned how to jump-start a brand new blockchain.
 Now, it is time to dive deeper: explore how you can create a blockchain to play the game of checkers in a decentralized fashion.

-You can of course proceed with the following code exercise without reading the [Starport introduction](.03-starport.md), but it is highly recommended as a prerequisit for the exercises in the following
+You can of course proceed with the following code exercise without reading the [Starport introduction](.03-starport.md), but it is highly recommended as a prerequisite for the exercises in the following

 </HighlightBox>

-_The_ game of checkers?
-Ok, there are many versions of the rules.
-Let's choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php).
-The objective of this deep dive is to get acquainted with Starport and the Cosmos SDK, not to get lost in the rules of checkers or the proper implementation of the board state.
+A good start to developing a checkers blockchain is to define the ruleset of the game.
+There are many versions of the rules.
+Let's choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php) to not get lost in the rules of checkers or the proper implementation of the board state.

 Let's use [a ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go), with the additional rule that the board is 8x8 and played on black cells.
 This code will not need adjustments.

-You are not going to be overly concerned with a marketable GUI.
+Let's not be overly concerned with a marketable GUI.
 That would be a separate project in itself.
-Of course, you still need to concern yourself with creating the groundwork for a GUI to be possible in the first place.
+Of course, you still need to set up the groundwork for a GUI to be possible.

 If you did not already do it in the [previous section](./03-starport.md), create your brand new blockchain with a `checkers` module: